Last updated: March 17, 2026 Originally published: November 24, 2025

 Key Takeaways

 Audio Overviews remain the flagship: Desktop downloads save WAV files.
-Free gets 3/day, Plus gets 15/day.
+Free gets 3/day, Plus gets 20/day.
 Mobile downloads only work for in-app offline listening.
+Four format options (Deep Dive, Brief, Critique, Debate) let you customize the conversation style.

 Video Overviews add visual learning: Download narrated slide videos with custom visual styles.
 Brief format for quick insights, Explainer for deep dives.

 Slide Decks and Infographics are game-changers: Generate complete presentations and visual summaries directly from sources.
-Export as PDF and PNG.
+Export as PDF, PPTX, and PNG.
+Per-slide editing (February 2026) lets you revise individual slides without regenerating the whole deck.

 Chat now persists: Your conversations automatically save between sessions.
 8x larger context window, 6x longer memory.